Qualcomm’s earnings top estimates as modem chip sales surge

-Chip maker Qualcomm Inc's earnings and revenue topped Wall Street forecasts for the first fiscal quarter as demand surged for its chips used in smartphones and cars, making up for a fall in licensing revenue.
+Chipmaker Qualcomm Inc's earnings and revenue exceeded Wall Street forecasts for the first fiscal quarter as demand surged for its chips used in smartphones and cars, making up for a fall in licensing revenue.

-The results come as San Diego-based Qualcomm tries to rebuff a $103-billion takeover approach by Broadcom Ltd and close its long-pending $38-billion deal to buy automotive chip maker NXP Semiconductors.
+The results come as the San Diego-based chipmaker tries to rebuff a $103-billion takeover approach by Broadcom Ltd and close its long-pending $38-billion deal to buy automotive chip maker NXP Semiconductors.

 Qualcomm is trying to convince shareholders that it can boost earnings as a standalone company through a $1-billion cost reduction plan and by resolving license disputes including a high-profile patent battle with Apple Inc.

-Strong quarterly results in Qualcomm's CDMA technologies (QCT) unit that makes modem chips contrasted with a steep fall in revenue in the licensing business.
+Qualcomm expects $4.8-billion to $5.6-billion in second-quarter revenue and adjusted earnings per share of 65 cents to 75 cents.
+Analysts had estimated revenue of $5.58-billion and earnings of 85 cents per share, according to Thomson Reuters I/B/E/S.

+Revenue at Qualcomm's CDMA technologies unit rose 13 per cent to $4.65-billion in the first quarter ended Dec.
+24. The business makes modem chips for phones as well as products for connected devices including cars and speakers.

-Weighed down by the Apple dispute, the licensing business posted a 28 per cent fall in revenue to $1.30-billion in the first quarter ended Dec.
-24.
+The licensing business recorded a 28 per cent fall in revenue to $1.30-billion, weighed down by the Apple dispute.

 Apple sued Qualcomm last January, accusing it of overcharging for chips and of refusing to pay some $1-billion in promised rebates.

+"We remain open to finding a path to resolution (with Apple)," Qualcomm Chief Executive Steve Mollenkopf said on a call with analysts.

-Qualcomm posted a net loss of $5.95-billion compared to a profit of $682-million a year earlier, reflecting a $6-billion one-time charge because of new U.S. tax laws.
+Qualcomm posted a net loss of $5.95-billion compared to a profit of $682-million a year earlier, reflecting a $6-billion one-time charge because of new U.S. tax laws and a $868-million charge for a fine imposed by the Korea Fair Trade Commission.

 Excluding one-time items, Qualcomm earned 98 cents per share, topping analysts' average estimate of 91 cents, according to Thomson Reuters I/B/E/S.